 Common law marriages may end through death, divorce, or annulment, the same as a formal marriage.
 In Texas, there is no such thing as a common-law divorce.
 Any divorce or dissolution of marriage must be done formally through the court system and all of the requirements of a normal divorce.

 Claims against Estates

 If a person or business believes he/she or it is owed money by the decedent, then he/she may file a claim with the administrator of the estate requesting payment from the estate.
 The administrator may either approve or deny the claim.
 If denied, then the claimant can demand a hearing to have his/her rights heard by the Court.

-A claim of a secured debt (guaranteed by collateral) has until the the court closes its proceedings on the estate before they file their claim.
-A claim of an unsecured debt (no collateral) must be filed within 4 months of the publication of the legal ad notice.
+A claim of a secured debt (guaranteed by collateral) has until the court closes its proceedings on the estate before they file their claim.
+A claim of unsecured debt (no collateral) must be filed within 4 months of the publication of the legal ad notice.

 The claim must be supported by proper papers which include the account number, amount owed, and type of debt.
 A statement regarding the validity of the debt is needed as well.
 A copy of the bill will usually suffice.